DragonJoker/Ashes/README.md

 ## Renderers available

 - Vulkan: Ashes is a passthrough, when using Vulkan rendering API, and it has no additional cost if dynamic loader is used.
-- OpenGL: From OpenGL 3.3 to OpenGL 4.6 (Core profile).
+- OpenGL: From OpenGL 3.3 to OpenGL 4.6 (Core profile), it can be used directly as an ICD.
 - Direct3D 11: From feature level 11.0.

+## Supported platforms

+- Windows.
+- Linux.
+- MacOS.

 ## How to use it

-Two workflows are possible:
+Three workflows are possible:

 ### ICD mode

 Just set the environment variable VK_ICD_FILENAMES to one of the jsons in Ashes' install dir, and you're done.

-### Automatic mode
+### Drop-in replacement mode

 You load Ashes' shared library instead of Vulkan's, and you're done.
 The API selection will be done on first call of `vkGetInstanceProcAddr` (for dynamic loader), or on first Vulkan API call (for static loader).